theam/workshop-eLLMental/README.md

 ### Pinecone Namespace

-This can be set to anything you want, it is a mean of partitioning data under your index.
+This can be set to anything you want, it is a way of partitioning data under your index.
 We will use `workshop` as the namespace.

 ### Pinecone API Key